(Last Updated on : 31-05-2019)

 In India, the concept of industries was introduced during British

 rule in the country.
 During the period from the late 18th to the early 19th centuries, a radical change in agriculture

-ation took place.
-The inception of Indian industries influenced the socio-economic and cultural conditions in the subcontinent.
+took place.
+The inception of Industries in India influenced the socio-economic and cultural conditions in the subcontinent.
 The onset of industrial revolution marked a major turning point in Indian society

 .
 The establishment of tea industry